 Incidents of sexual intimacy are dealt with by the Dean of Students Office in conjunction with parents, advisors, the counseling staff, and the Health Center.
 The school may take action including but not limited to required counseling, Letters of Reprimand, meetings with advisors, and discussions with parents/guardians.
 Repeated disregard for the Sexual Intimacy Policy may be grounds for suspension or other disciplinary response.

-We address issues of human sexuality through special programs in classrooms, in dormitories, and in private conversations.
+We address issues of human sexuality through special programs in classrooms, in dormitories, and in one-on-one conversations.
 Students with questions or concerns are encouraged to have discussions with their families, school counselors, Health Center staff, and/or advisors.

-All cases of unwanted sexual contact and/or rape should be reported to the Dean of Students, the Dean of the Faculty, or the Head of School.
+All cases of unwanted sexual contact and/or rape should be reported to the Dean of Students, the Dean of the Faculty or the Head of School.
 If there is reasonable suspicion that a student under 16 has engaged in intercourse, the Dean of Students has a legal obligation to report to the Department of Children and Families.